effektif/admin-docs/docs/update-notes.rst

 Updating Effektif
 `````````````````
-As mentioned before, with the update to version 3.4 changes the data schema.
+As mentioned before, the update to version 3.4 changes the data schema.
 Create a backup of your database before updating the application.

 Data migrations might take from several seconds up to several minutes.